PolicyEngine/microimpute/docs/models/imputer/implement-new-model.md

 ## Best practices for implementing new models

-When implementing a new imputation model for MicroImpute, adhering to certain best practices will ensure your model integrates seamlessly with the framework and provides a consistent experience for users.
+When implementing a new imputation model for Microimpute, adhering to certain best practices will ensure your model integrates seamlessly with the framework and provides a consistent experience for users.

 ### Architecture